MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

     For additional information, see the blog post announcement: [Unified labeling AIP scanner preview brings scaling out and more!](https://techcommunity.microsoft.com/t5/Azure-Information-Protection/Unified-labeling-AIP-scanner-preview-brings-scaling-out-and-more/ba-p/862552)

-- The PowerShell cmdlet [Set-AIPAuthentication](/powershell/module/azureinformationprotection/set-aipauthentication) has new parameters for when you want to label files non-interactively and a new procedure to register an app in Azure AD.
+- The PowerShell cmdlet [Set-AIPAuthentication](/powershell/module/azureinformationprotection/set-aipauthentication) has new parameters (*AppId*, *AppSecret*, *TenantId*, *DelegatedUser*, and *OnBehalfOf*) for when you want to label files non-interactively and a new procedure to register an app in Azure AD.
 Example scenarios include the scanner and automated PowerShell scripts to label documents.
 For instructions, see [How to label files non-interactively](clientv2-admin-guide-powershell.md#how-to-label-files-non-interactively-for-azure-information-protection) from the admin guide.

+    Note that *DelegatedUser* is a new parameter since the last preview version of the unified labeling client, and that the API permissions for the registered app have consequently changed.

 - New PowerShell label policy advanced setting to [Extend your label migration rules to SharePoint properties](clientv2-admin-guide-customizations.md#extend-your-label-migration-rules-to-sharepoint-properties).